seanreed1111/sql-recipes/recipes.md

 +------+------+-------------------+-------+-------+
 The low values in the price column of the painting table betray the fact that your collection actually contains only cheap facsimiles, not the originals.
 Well, that’s all right: who can afford the originals?
 Each table contains partial information about your collection.
 For example, the artist table doesn’t tell you which paintings each artist produced, and the painting table lists artist IDs but not their names.
 To use the information in both tables, you can ask MySQL to show you various combinations of artists and paintings by writing a query that performs a join.
 A join names two or more tables after the FROM keyword.
 In the output column list, you can name columns FROM any or all the joined tables, or use expressions that are based on those columns, tbl_name .* to SELECT all columns FROM a given table, or * to SELECT all columns FROM all tables.
 The simplest join involves two tables and SELECTs all columns FROM each.
 With no re- strictions, the join generates output for all combinations of rows (that is, the Cartesian product).
-The following complete join between the artist and painting tables shows this:
+The following complete join BETWEEN the artist and painting tables shows this:
 SELECT * FROM artist, painting;
 +------+----------+------+------+-------------------+-------+-------+
 | a_id | name   | a_id | p_id | title   | state | price |